Health Center Welcome

 Parents/guardians may be asked to keep the student at home if the student is ill or seriously injured, or with certain medication changes (such as starting a new behavioral health or seizure medication), medical treatments, or home care is required.
 TSBVI’s Health Center Director will collaborate with healthcare providers and families to determine the required time for care at home and when the student may return to TSBVI.

 A student who is ill will not be able to perform well in school and may spread their illness to other students and staff.
-TSBVI follows Department of State Health Services guidelines regarding communicable illnesses such as COVID-19.
+TSBVI follows Department of State Health Services guidelines regarding communicable illnesses, which also include respiratory viruses such as COVID-19, flu, and Respiratory Syncytial Virus (RSV).
 If your student has a fever greater than 100 degrees Fahrenheit, they will need to remain at home until well.

 Students who appear ill while attending TSBVI will be assessed and monitored by nurses in an area away from others.
 Depending on the student’s symptoms and medical history, families may be notified to make immediate arrangements to pick up their student.
 This allows the student to recuperate at home and follow up with their own healthcare provider as needed.